 Before we get to all the individual options to consider, let’s consider the general categories that all of these solutions fall into.

-First, your platform has to be hosted somewhere.
-Your choice of ecommerce platform will typically determine your hosting environment, which is either:
+Second, your website content files need to be hosted somewhere.
+Your choice of ecommerce platform will typically determine your hosting environment, which can be one of the following:

 You can also classify platforms by their underlying architectures.